bmanders716/bmanders716.github.io/cookbook.md

 Gooseberry Fool.

 _Ingredients_--1 quart of gooseberries.
-               æ†lb. of moist sugar.
+               Ó†¨b. of moist sugar.
-               Ω pint of water.
+               Ì†∞int of water.
                1 pint of milk or cream.

 _Method._--Take the tops and stalks from the gooseberries, and boil them